• Skip to primary navigation

 Persimmon-Bacon Baked Brie

-This mouth-watering appetizer is a big crowd pleaser!
+The mouth-watering appetizer is always a crowd pleaser.

 Melting wedge of brie on a cutting board with sauteed bacon and persimmon on top.